nspool/named-face-images/README.md

 # named-face-images

-Computer-generated faces with random names
+Small set of faces generated with StyleGAN and given random names.